Leermarkt / Muntstraat / Huidevettersstraat / Blaasbalgstraat

 It was a heated contest.

 There were quite some differences of opinion regarding demolition or reconversion of the property.
-The city ultimately opted for the proposal submitted by POLO Architects and Wit.
+The city ultimately opted for the proposal submitted by POLO and Wit.
 The fact that they advised to demolish Euroshopping, the ultimate symbol of urban decay in Mechelen, was the deciding factor for the local politicians, although their choice went against the recommendations of the advisory jury.

 Semi-public inner courtyard